vkalaparthy/project3-repo/README.md

 ## Installation

-This application is deployed on [Heroku](#) for any curious users who would like to listen to some music!
+This application is deployed on [Heroku](https://jamez.herokuapp.com/) for any curious users who would like to jam out in their free time, during the daily grind, or whenever else they feel so inclined!

 ## Features